 Mercado Alternativo Pochote Xochimilco, Oaxaca City

 Oaxaca City has become something of a renowned foodie destination in Mexico.
 An organic weekend market is held in the plaza in front of the Santo Tomas church, aiming to support locals, whether they be farmers, designers or suppliers.
 The market offers a slightly different take on traditional Oaxacan cuisine, in a good way.
 You can find whole-grain, homemade organic bread, refreshing organic tejate, homemade barbacoa and tostadas, all in a setting that transports you out of the hustle and bustle and into a food-drenched dream.

 20 de Noviembre Market, Oaxaca City

+Also situated in what can likely be classed as the food capital of Mexico, Oaxaca City hosts this market that offers local produce that has been carried to the market through the city’s canal.
 This is a classic venue for eating some of Oaxaca’s most popular food items, in particular pan de yema (egg bread) and traditional Mexican hot chocolate.
 This market is a bustling breakfast and lunch spot with traditional regional cuisine (mole de olla, Oaxacan tamales) as well as other favorites like chilaquiles, guisados and fixed, three-course menus (comida corrida).